Authors: Kasper Baasch Nielsen, Med. Stud., Mie Pilegaard Bjarnesen, Med. Stud., Anne Mosebo, MD, Julie Tastesen, MD and Magnus Balslev Avnstrup, MD

 Figure 2 | The predicted position of the scar.

 Draw a line between points A and B approximately 1 cm above the line indicating the position of the scar.
 This will mark the incision line (comitted incision line).
-Afterwards draw an incision line placed under the line predicted for the scar marking the place for the lower incision (predicted incision line) (figure 3).
+Afterwards draw an incision line placed under the line predicted for the scar marking (predicted incision line) (figure 3).
 The distance to the lower incision line will differ based on the individual case and amount of excess skin that needs to be removed.

 Figure 3 | The final placement of the preoperative markings.